I enjoy giving advice on what is needed to make a wedding day a successful one.

 ♥ Centerpieces.
 For reception decoration.
 People typically use flowers as centerpieces on the table for the reception.
 If the wedding ceremony is taking place under a canopy or trellis, people often will decorate those as well.

 ♥ Extra Bouquet.
-If you plan to throw the bouquet at the end of the reception, you should think about whether you want to toss the one used in your ceremony or have a second one made up especially for the bouquet tossing.
+If you plan to throw the bouquet at the end of the reception, you should think about whether you want to toss the one used in your ceremony or have a second one made up, especially for the bouquet tossing.

-When preparing the church, hall, garden or other location for the wedding you need to make sure everything's organized and suitable.
+When preparing the church, hall, garden, or other location for the wedding, you need to make sure everything's organized and suitable.

 ♥ Chairs.
-If you plan to wed outdoors or in a hall you may need to hire seats.
+If you plan to wed outdoors or in a hall, you may need to hire seats.
 You may also want to make sure there are cushions, particularly if it will be a long ceremony.
 If you’re getting married outside, you’ll also likely want to avoid metal chairs, which can get very hot under the sun.

 ♥ Flowers.
 Decorations at the front of the venue or at the trellis or canopy where the couple are to be wed.

 ♥ Chair Decorations.
-Either on the pews or on the backs of chairs.
+Either on the pews or the backs of chairs.
 Some also prefer to string ribbon or tulle along the chairs next to the aisle to mark the aisle off as well.

 ♥ Cushions.
 Particularly if the bride and groom will be kneeling at any stage.
 If it’s a Jewish wedding, you’ll want to make sure you have something glass for the groom to break at the very end.

-Once you've chosen and paid for the reception venue you'll need to make sure everything's arranged and ready:
+Once you've chosen and paid for the reception venue, you'll need to make sure everything's arranged and ready:

 ♥ Tablecloth and Chair Covers.
-Sometimes supplied by venue.
+Sometimes supplied by the venue.
 If not, you’ll need to coordinate with the vendor who will be supplying these items.

 ♥ Music.
-You can go the traditional route and hire a band or DJ or you can use your own music and put together the wedding playlist of your choice.
+You can go the traditional route and hire a band or DJ, or you can use your own music and put together the wedding playlist of your choice.
 Don't forget to choose a special song for the first wedding dance.

 ♥ Cake.
-Some venues will charge an extra fee for storing the cake before the wedding as well as cutting and bagging it after the official "bride and groom cutting".
+Some venues will charge an extra fee for storing the cake before the wedding as well as cutting and bagging it after the official "bride and groom cutting."

 ♥ Wedding Photo Album.
 Do you want your wedding album or some sort of picture of the two of you available for guests to sign?

 ♥ Table Plans.
 Do you know where everyone will sit?
-You could decide to let people sit wherever they would like or you could arrange the tables in a way you think would be best.
+You could decide to let people sit wherever they would like, or you could arrange the tables in a way you think would be best.

 ♥ Place Cards.
 So guests can easily find their seats.